 Turn on your commenting system to allow visitors to talk to you about your content.
 It may seem like a lot of extra work to communicate with your customers via your website, but it’s an important door to leave open for them.
 For some, this is how they make initial contact with a company before making a decision to purchase.
 The more open dialog you have on your website, the more visitors will see you as an active business that cares about its clientele, and thus will keep coming back.
 Important tip: Ensure you have a spam filter installed to catch unwanted comments before they’re published.

-8. Familiarize yourself, and use, social marketing.
+8. Use social marketing.

 9. Create a schedule and stick to it.